rikyiso01/blog/posts/01-cv-as-code/post.md

 ### Theme

 For implementing the themes I have decided to use [nix](https://nixos.org/) [flakes](https://wiki.nixos.org/wiki/Flakes) since they allow each theme to specify their own dependencies and which command to run with the resulting JSON from the previous step as input.
+Another alternative could have been to use [docker](https://www.docker.com/), but I wanted to learn more about nix.

 ### Pipeline